-You can monitor patch deployments through the Patches page, Windows dashboard and from the Device page as explained in Viewing available and installed patches for Windows devices article.
+You can monitor patch deployments through the Patches page, Windows dashboard, and the Device page as explained in the Reports for patch management article.

-This article contains some ideas that you can try if you notice problems in deploying patches to your Windows devices.
+This article contains some ideas that you can try if you notice problems in managing patches on your Windows devices.

 Check the requirements for patch management

-Miradore's Patch management supports Windows devices which meet the following requirements:
+Miradore's Patch management supports Windows devices that meet the following requirements:

-Patch management features are not available for devices with 32-bit version of Windows, because Miradore Client only supports 64-bit Windows devices.
+Patch management features are not available for devices with the 32-bit version of Windows, because Miradore client only supports 64-bit Windows devices.

-Patch management features are not available for devices which don't have a Miradore Client installed.
+Patch management features are not available for devices that don't have a Miradore client installed.

-You can check the device management method from Management type table which is located on the Device page.
-Both means that the device has a Miradore Client and Miradore’s MDM profile installed.
+You can check the device management type from the Management table which is located on the Device page.

-Windows Update may interfere Miradore when it tries to install Windows patches.
-If the installation of Windows patches is failing on your managed Windows computers, we recommend to check the configuration of Windows Update on the managed Windows computers.
+Windows Update may interfere with Miradore when it tries to install Windows patches.
+If the installation of Windows patches is failing on your managed Windows computers, we recommend checking the configuration of Windows Update on the managed Windows computers.

-- Make sure the Windows Update Service is not disabled
+- Make sure that the Windows Update Service is enabled.

 - Set Windows Automatic Updates to Never check for updates (Windows 7 & 8).